adarsh-pp/adarsh-pp/README.md

 # Hey There, I am Adarsh👋
-🧬 Bioinformatician | Genomics | MSc Health Genomics, University of Essex
+🧬 Bioinformatician | Genomics Scientist | MSc Health Genomics, University of Essex

 ## 🚀 Profile
 Bioinformatician with 4 years of experience in **Genomics and Transcriptomics**.
 Strong focus on building efficient, and reproducible workflows for genomic data including short-read and long-read.